shopware/docs/guides/plugins/apps/administration/add-custom-modules.md

 Having the stylesheets that are used in the Administration can be beneficial for the app module to seamlessly integrate into the Administration.
 You can use the shop version that is passed as `sw-version` within the request query to determine what stylesheets you want to load.
 The compiled Administration stylesheets for each version can be found within the tagged releases of the `shopware/administration` package within the `Resources/public/static` folder.
-Combining these information enables your app the look exactly like the Administration although it is encapsuled within an iframe.
+Combining this information enables your app to look exactly like the Administration, although it is encapsulated within an iframe.